LivePersonInc/developer-center/README.md

 * `keywords`: This replaces the keywords found in the `<meta>` tag of the page.
 Leave it unpopulated.

-* `documentname`: This key can have either "Documents" or "Solutions".
+* `documentname`: This key accepts either `Documents` or `Solutions`.
 This designates which part of the site the document is under.

 * `categoryname`: This is the category to which the document's API belongs (for example, the "Create Users" method belongs to the Users API which is under Contact Center Management.
 Therefore, its level2 is "Contact Center Management".